-Certification exam scores are designed to be most accurate at the passing point, or "cut score."
-Thus your score's only purpose is to accurately reflect whether you have sufficiently mastered the testable content (i.e., the EBoK).
-The further away from the cut score, generally, the less accurate certification scoring is.
+Certification exam scores are designed to be most accurate at the passing point, or "cut score," much like a bell curve, with the peak of the bell being the most accurate and occurring at the cut-score.
+Thus, your score's only purpose is to accurately reflect whether you have sufficiently mastered the testable content (i.e., the EBoK).
+The further away from the cut score on either end (passing or failing), the less significant applications of the score will be to other decisions.
 For this reason, the CCMP PMO provides only broad score responses designed to facilitate preparation to retake the exam (if necessary).
 Since the CCMP-F is a fundamental, knowledge-only based certification, passing does not mean you are necessarily qualified to perform CM functions in a given CM job.
 Passing means that a valid assessment device (the exam) determined that you fairly demonstrated mastery of the EBoK content (the current CM terminology, concepts, and theories determined important for all defense collection managers to know by the CCMP GC) on that day.
 If you failed, it just means you did not demonstrate mastery on that exam day.
 Many experienced collection managers rely on experience alone and fall short because they have not kept current with the evolving CM terms and concepts.
 Don't forget to study, even if you're an experienced CM!

 Many military programs tend to rely on rated scoring to determine a hierarchy of examinees for "distinguished graduate" awards and the like.
 This is not appropriate for a certification exam.
+Scoring a

-Scoring a 92 over a peer who scored a 90 does not necessarily demonstrate mastery at a higher level.
+92 over a peer who scored a 90 does not necessarily demonstrate mastery at a higher level.
 Neither does scoring a 34 demonstrate less mastery than another candidate who scored a 36.
-However, certification exams are very reliable at the cut score, meaning a 69 can confidently be used to demonstrate lack of mastery on an exam with a 70 point cut score, where a 70 reliably demonstrates (minimal) mastery.
+However, certification exams are very reliable at the cut score, meaning a 74 can confidently be used to demonstrate lack of mastery on an exam with a 75 point cut score, where a 75 reliably demonstrates (minimal) mastery.
 For these reasons, it would be a potential misuse of more detailed scoring than what is provided.

-Distribution of CCMP-F Certificates
+Distribution of CCMP-F Certificates (NCCA Standard 19.D)

-Within the first five business days of each month, the CCMP PMO provides a list of all candidates who passed the CCMP-F exam the prior month to the USD(I).
-USD(I) has authorized the CCMP PMO to use an autopen for the printed certificates which are then staffed to the Chair of the CCMP GC (J26) for handwritten signature.
+Within the first five business days of each month, the CCMP PMO provides a list of all candidates who passed the CCMP-F exam the prior month to the USD(I&S).
+USD(I&S) has authorized the CCMP PMO to use an autopen for the printed certificates which are then staffed to the Chair of the CCMP GC (J26) for handwritten signature.
 Once signed, the CCMP PMO will mail the certificates to the appropriate GC member, C-PMO (if applicable), and/or the certificant, as appropriate, using addresses provided by certificants in their original application packages.
 GC members and/or C-PMOs are responsible for delivering certificates to the certificants.
 To ensure timely delivery, it is the responsibility of each candidate to update the CCMP PMO with their current address after any moves.

-After notification of results, any questions about the status of a certificate should be directed to the CCMP PMO at ~nediac\cm\pmo@coe.ic.gov.
+After notification of results, any questions about the status of a certificate should be directed to the CCMP PMO at ~nediac_cm_pmo@coe.ic.gov.

-Retaking of the CCMP-F Exam after an Unsuccessful Attempt (Retesting)
+Retaking the CCMP-F Exam after an Unsuccessful Attempt (Retesting) (NCCA Standard 6.F, 7.C, 7.D and 19.D)